Blog

 Airbags and Personal Injury Law

-In the event that the airbag deployed unexpectedly, indicating a faulty airbag, the injured party may have legal recourse against the automobile manufacturer.
-In these cases, the victim should contact an experienced local personal injury attorney right away to discuss their case and plan next steps.
+However, if an airbag manufacturer is responsible for a faulty airbag that deployed unexpectedly, the injured party may have grounds for legal action.
+In these cases, the victim should contact an experienced car accident attorney or injury lawyer to evaluate their case and discuss potential next steps.

 Getting Professional Legal Counsel